 While London may not have the mountains, glens, cliffs and coastal scenery found in other parts of the UK, it does have numerous parks and rivers and surprisingly, areas of wilderness of varying degrees and sizes, every one of them a delight to discover and explore.
 These spaces often have the added benefit of fascinating history and architecture.
 It is also easy to get away from the metropolis by train to all the surrounding counties, including areas of outstanding natural beauty such as the South Downs, the Kentish Weald and the Chilterns.

 To get an idea of what goes on during an event please have a look at our event reports.

 We're very keen to involve new people in leading events or helping in other ways.
-As of October 2016 we have a small group of people that meets twice a year to discuss and plan our programme.
+We have a small group of people that meets twice a year to discuss and plan our programme.
 Anyone is welcome to join, so don't hesitate to get in touch.